floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid_advanced_config.md

 ## Using only certain sections of a JWT subject claim as user name

 In some cases, the subject claim in a JWT might be more complex than needed or wanted.
 For example, a JWT subject claim could be specified as an email address like `exampleuser@example.com`.
-The `user_mapping.subject_pattern` option allows you to only use the local part (i.e., `exampleuser`) as the user name inside Search Guard.
+The `user_mapping.user_name.from.pattern` option allows you to only use the local part (i.e., `exampleuser`) as the user name inside Search Guard.

 With `subject_pattern`, you specify a regular expression that defines the structure of an expected user name.
 You can then use capturing groups (i.e., sections enclosed in round parentheses; `(...)`) to use only a specific part of the subject supplied by the JWT as the Search Guard user name.